lamini-ai/lamini-examples/05_data_pipeline/README.md

 We are only generating QA for the first line for this example since the transcript is massive.
 Below is a sample of the output of the data pipeline.
-The source code is in [generate_data.py](generate_data.py), and we'll walk through the code in the rest of this guide.

 ```json
 {